A topic from the subject of Organic Chemistry in Chemistry.

 Part A: Determine the Order with Respect to Thiosulfate

-2. Add 10 mL of iodine solution and 10 mL of sodium hydroxide solution to an Erlenmeyer flask.
+2. For each solution, add 10 mL of iodine solution and 10 mL of sodium hydroxide solution to an Erlenmeyer flask.
+Record the exact volumes used.

-4. Quickly add the sodium thiosulfate solution to the flask and start the stopwatch.
+5. Quickly add a known volume of sodium thiosulfate solution from the buret to the flask and start the stopwatch simultaneously.

-8. Repeat steps 3-7 for solutions with varying concentrations of sodium thiosulfate.
+9. Repeat steps 2-8 for each solution with a different concentration of sodium thiosulfate.

 Part B: Determine the Order with Respect to Iodine

-1. Follow the procedure in Part A, but vary the concentration of iodine solution instead.
+1. Repeat the procedure in Part A, but this time, vary the concentration of iodine solution while keeping the concentrations of sodium thiosulfate and sodium hydroxide constant.

 Data Analysis: